vexide/internal-documentation/src/technical/task-spawn.md

 to a pros-rs `extern "C"` function that calls your function in the newly created task.
 The majority takes place in `TaskEntrypoint`, specifically the `TaskEntrypoint::cast_and_call_external` function.

+### Drawbacks

+The biggest drawback of this implementation is that the functions passed by the user need to be put on the heap.
+If you pass a closure that closes over 100MB of data, pros-rs will allocate 100MB of data on the heap just to spawn your task.
+Honestly speaking, it would take a pretty huge performance issue to outweight the ease of use that this implementation brings.